 - We take an integrated approach to designing and building that ensures that the remodel of each room enhances the home overall

-- We incorporate sustainable design and build principals throughout a project that add little or no additional cost(s) to the project
+- We incorporate accessible and sustainable design and build principals throughout a project with little or no additional cost(s)

 In Memory of the man who has inspired many of my designs — Gerald "Jerry" Lawrence McCabe 1927-2010

 A free spirit who lived life to the fullest and with no regrets.